 SUMMARY.
-Taking into consideration the fact that the University has a formulated mission and the activity of the University is mainly carried out in compliance with it (in spite of the necessity to clarify the mission, goals and objectives and to make them more measurable), and internal stakeholders are involved in the process of development and review of the SP (external stakeholders are partially involved as well), the expert panel finds that GSU meets the requirements of the Criterion 1.
+Taking into consideration the fact that the University has a formulated mission and the activity of the University is mainly carried out in compliance with it (in spite of the necessity to clarify the mission, goals and objectives and to make them more measurable), and internal stakeholders are involved in the process of development and review of the SP (external stakeholders are partially involved as well), the expert panel concludes that GSU meets the requirements of the Criterion 1.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 1 as satisfactory.
+The correspondence of GSU institutional capacities to the requirements of criterion 1 is satisfactory.